-Let me get this right out front: I am not an instructor.
-I do not — and never have — taught skiing.
+Let me get this right out front: I am not an instructor, nor have I ever taught skiing.
 I have no instructor training, no PSIA certification, no cool instructor jacket.
 However, as someone who’s been around the block (or lift line) a time or two, it seems to me that there are certain skills that we skiers should know how to do.
 Sure, I’m probably leaving stuff out, so feel free to reply with your own ideas.
 In any event, here are a few things that all of us would do well to master:

 Hockey Stop.
 One of the first skills we learn as skiers is the good ol’ snow plow.
 It’s a perfectly good way to slow down or stop.
 But you can stop a lot faster, and better, using a hockey stop.
 All it takes is a quick turn to the side using your feet.
 Plus you get to kick up that cool spray of snow.

 Side Slipping.
 Sure, you have to know when to use your edges, but you also know when to let them go.
 Side slipping essentially involves letting go of your edges and slipping down the hill.
 It’s an important skill that helps you get down the mountain without picking up speed, and is the basis for a number of different ski techniques.
 If you don’t know how to do it, take a lesson and learn.

 Speed Control.
 Repeat after me: skiing fast does not equal skiing well.
 You have to know how to regulate your speed — how to effectively slow down or speed up, as needed.
 To do this effectively, you need to develop skills in both turn shape and edge control.
 To learn how to ski with control, again, you want lessons, lessons, lessons.